jrandj/redhat/README.md

 1. List, create, delete partitions on MBR and GPT disks

-    * Data is stored on disk dives that are logically divided into partitions.
+    * Data is stored on disk drives that are logically divided into partitions.
 A partition can exist on a portion of a disk, an entire disk, or across multiple disks.
 Each partition can contain a file system, raw data space, swap space, or dump space.

     * A disk in RHEL can be divided into several partitions.
 This partition information is stored on the disk in a small region, which is read by the operating system at boot time.
 This is known as the Master Boot Record (MBR) on BIOS-based systems, and GUID Partition Table (GPT) on UEFI-based systems.
-At system boot, the BIOS/UEFI scans all storage devices, detects the presence of MBR/GPT, identifies the boot disks, loads the boot loader program in memory from the default boot disk, executes the boot code to read the partition table and identify the `/boot` partition, and continues with the boot process by loiading the kernel in the memory and passing control over to it.
+At system boot, the BIOS/UEFI scans all storage devices, detects the presence of MBR/GPT, identifies the boot disks, loads the boot loader program in memory from the default boot disk, executes the boot code to read the partition table and identify the `/boot` partition, and continues with the boot process by loading the kernel in the memory and passing control over to it.

     * MBR allows the creation of only up to 4 primary partitions on a single disk, with the option of using one of the 4 partitions as an extended partition to hold an arbitrary number of logical partitions.
 MBR also lacks addressing space beyond 2TB due to its 32-bit nature and the disk sector size of 512-byte that it uses.
 MBR is also non-redundant, so a system becomes unbootable if it becomes corrupted somehow.